bfix/plumber/README.md

 ## Use with Linux

+### Starting the service and mounting the filesystem

 Although `plumber` is part of Plan9 (and Plan9 **is not Unix**), it can be used with Linux-like environments easily if `/mnt/plumb` is a directory with full access by the current user: